wcpines/chappy/README.md

 Takes the current user's id, an invitee id (second user ID), and a title.

-***NB:***
+*Note:*

 - Deleting/archiving a channel is not yet supported
-  - Currently no record of channel creator/inviter
+- Currently there is no record of a channel's creator/admin

 ####Send a Message

 POST `/channels/[channel_id]/messages`
-Takes a sender, recipient, and various message fields (see below), save it to the data store.
+Takes a sender, recipient, channel_id, and various message fields (see below).
 Three different message types are supported:

 1. text-only
 2. image (url)
 3. video (url)

-If a video link is present, the img URL is ignored.
+If a video url is present, the image URL is ignored.
-If either media type is present, the API will call a third party API (embedly) to populate the following metadata:
+If either media type is present, chappy performs a third-party API call to Embedly, and populates the following metadata:

-- width and height for the image, an embeddable img URL
+- width and height for the image
-- length of the video, source domain, an embeddable iframe
+- length of the video, source domain, an embeddable iframe with the video

-**Fetch Messages**
+####Fetch Channel Messages

 Loads all messages for a given channel.
 Takes two optional parameters in order to support pagination:

 - `limit`: the number of messages to show per page
 - `offset`: which page to load

 ## Models